2013 New Brunswick python attack: Prior incidents

 The African rock python is one of the five largest snake species in the world (along with the green anaconda, reticulated python, Burmese python and amethystine python).
 At least two other examples of humans killed by an African rock python have been reported.
-A ten-year-old boy was reportedly killed and swallowed in South Africa in 2002, and a three-year-old boy was reportedly strangled by an African rock python in Centralia, Illinois in 1999.
+A ten-year-old boy was reportedly killed and swallowed in South Africa in 2002, and a three-year-old boy was reportedly strangled by an African rock python in Centralia, Illinois, U.S., in 1999.
 In another Canadian incident, a closely related species, a Burmese python, reportedly strangled a 28-year-old Brampton man in 1992.

 Event

-The Royal Canadian Mounted Police (RCMP) said the python escaped from its enclosure in the apartment and entered the living room where the boys were sleeping via the ventilation system.
+The Royal Canadian Mounted Police (RCMP) said the python escaped from its enclosure in the apartment via the ventilation system and entered the living room where the boys were sleeping.
 The python was approximately 4.3 m long and weighed 45 kg.
 The boys, Noah Barthe, 4, and Connor Barthe, 6, were brothers who were visiting their friend, whose father owned a pet shop below the apartment where they were staying.

 The owner of the python – Jean-Claude Savoie – was interviewed by the Canadian network Global TV.
 According to the interview, the python was not in the pet store downstairs, but rather in a specially-built cage in the apartment upstairs.
 The python escaped from its enclosure through a hole in the ceiling, where a ventilation fan had been removed for maintenance.
 This gave the snake direct access to the air ducts in the ceiling, which then collapsed under the snake's weight above the living room.
 The air duct containing the snake crashed through the ceiling tiles and onto the boys, who were sleeping on a floor mattress located about 8 ft from the snake's enclosure.
+A pathologist determined the cause of death to be the result of "asphyxiation by neck strangulation", after the snake coiled itself around the brothers.
+Both boys also suffered multiple wounds from repeated bites.